AdobeDocs/commerce-admin.en/help/catalog/category-products-sort.md

 >
 >On the category pages, `Out of stock` products are always displayed **_after_** `In Stock` products on the product listing with all sorting types.

 You can set up the category options separately for each [store](../stores-purchase/stores.md#add-stores) to determine the selection of products, their relative position in the list, and the attributes that are available for category rules.
-However, only one **_global_** sort order and product position are shared between all [store views](../stores-purchase/store-views.md), stores and websites in the catalog.
+However, only one **_global_** sort order and product position in the catalog are shared between all [store views](../stores-purchase/store-views.md), stores and websites.

 ## Step 1: Set the scope of the configuration